INFORMATION FOR PROSPECTIVE CANDIDATES

 Candidates for organ scholarships are usually at about grade 8 standard in organ playing, with those applying to the Choral Foundations at or approaching diploma standard.

-Applicants in all subjects other than Law and Medicine are examined academically at the time of the auditions through interviews and other tests if relevant.
+Applicants in most subjects are examined academically at the time of the auditions through interviews and other tests if relevant.
+Candidates applying to Archaeology and Anthropology, Computer Science, Computer Science and Philosophy, Engineering, Fine Art, Law, Medicine, Modern Languages, Physics, Physics and Philosophy, and Oriental Studies are interviewed in December.
 You are advised to consult the admissions advice on the relevant subject webpages to find out what would be required of you.
 If you apply to read Music you will be required to submit examples of recent essays and (if possible) harmony and counterpoint in advance of the interviews and auditions.
 All candidates are required to complete a UCAS form once the outcome of the process is known.

 If successful, an offer of an Organ Award may be subject to A-level (or equivalent) conditions or other academic requirements; where there is a standard written test for a given subject, an offer of an organ award will usually be conditional upon satisfactory performance in that test.